kavhad/dotnet-react-vertical-slice/README.md

 This can cause an issue with Namespace Code Inspection-rule in IDEs as the .Net code convention is that namespace match directory-paths of a class.
 I've choosen to disable this in my IDE (Rider by JetBrains) for specific directories.
-* Currently a .Net Test Project is still needed for unit testing.
-For the frontend it's already possible to have test code files reside in same directory as code that's being tested. with the code.
+* Currently a .Net Test Project is still needed for unit testing backend and code.
+It would be ideal to have code files and test code files side by side if we want to strictly adopt vertical slice architecture.

 ## Deployment to Production
 TODO